ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 User Macros synchronization
 ---------------------------

 The sharing of macros across multiple instances of Virtel was introduced in Virtel 4.54.
-This feature is particularly useful where a user can connect to one of several instances of Virtel within in Sysplex Distributed environment.
+This feature is particularly useful where a user can connect to one of several instances of Virtel within in Sysplex Distributed environment zith separate HTML TRSF files.
 User macros are maintained in the browser’s cache and in the TRSF files through the %USR% directory entry defined in the ARBO file.
 Before the synchronization feature, if a user added or updated a macro and then reconnected to a different Virtel instance the macro entry maintained in the host TRSF wouldn’t reflect the latest updates held within the user's browser cache, consequently any cache refresh would lose those updates.

 With this feature a timestamp is used to synchronize macros between the browser’s cache and the supporting TRSF file.
 If the timestamp in the cache is later than the macro entry in the local TRSF file, the TRSF file will be updated.
 Conversely, if the macros in the local TRSF is later than the cache equivalent, then the macro will be reloaded in cache from the TRSF file.
 Any changes made will be refelcted back to the local TRSF file.
 If a subsequent logon is targeted to a different Virtel instance, and possibly a different TRSF, then the cache in the the browser will updated the local TRSF file as the timestamp in the browser for the macro will be later than the timestamp held in the TRSF file.
 Using this timestamp comparison ensures that the macros and synchronized between the users browser cache and the supporting TRSF file.

 This feature is activated by setting the following w2hparm setting.
 This parameter file should be loaded into the CLI-DIR directory or a directory designated by the /Option/ pathname if "Option" mode customization is being used.
 The w2hparm modification must be activated as described in :ref:`"Customising Virtel using the Option pathname" <#_V457UG_customizing_with_option>`.
-Once this customization has been done, the macros will be automaticaly be synchonized across VIRTEL instances.
+Once this customization has been done, the macros will be automaticaly be synchonized across VIRTEL instances where each Virtel has its own HTML TRSF file.

 ::